Before They Were

 $36B MCED + MRD (company estimate)

-That’s why VNRX deserves attention now, before the market decides whether Nu.Q® can move from promising platform to scaled diagnostics company.
+• Why now: before the market decides whether Nu.Q® and Capture-Seq™ can move from promising technologies to scaled diagnostics company.

 Stay on the Tape